Table of Contents

 An arc eye is an awful inflammation of the cornea.
 It’s in the clear tissue that wraps the front of the eye.
 An arc or flash burn occurs when someone is exposed to harmful ultraviolet (UV) light.
 Though it can be caused by any types of UV light, welding torches are often a main culprit.
 That’s why it is called ‘arc eye’ ‘or welder’s flash.’

-You already know, it can affect both the eyes.
-The matter is your cornea can repair itself within 2 to 3 day and usually cures without leaving a scar.
-But, if the flash burns severe and is not treated, it may turn in an infection.
-This can be fatal and may lead to a partial loss of vision.
+Thankfully, no, arc eye is generally not permanent.
+Generally your cornea can repair itself within 2 to 3 days and as such this condition usually cures without leaving a scar.
+But, if the flash burns are severe and not treated, it may turn into an infection.
+This may lead to a partial loss of vision.

-Yes, it can do some serious damage in the eyes.
+It may do some serious damage in the eyes.
 Burning eyes can give a gritty sensation.
-In fact, the white part of your eye may seem red or pink, and other unpleasant symptoms may bring the burning, such as puffiness, itching, and discharge.
+In fact, the white part of your eye may look reddish or pinkish, and there may be some other unpleasant effects brought about by the burning, such as puffiness, itching, and discharge.

-So how will you figure out that its Arc eye?
-Here is some indication that proves you are in flash burn.
+So how will you figure out that its Arc Eye?
+Here are some indications that prove you have flash burn.